ModelEarth/localsite/info/data/map-filters/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[us-counties-full.csv](https://github.com/ModelEarth/localsite/tree/main/info/data/map-filters) has data in its original scale.  - Both are generated from MapFilters Colab - Abhishek L

 [MapFilters Colab](https://colab.research.google.com/drive/1riRnKUGNGkJZOU6qJoznAxjySInQjnFQ?usp=sharing):
-This CoLab stores the data of the latest available year for Population and Emissions on us-counties, us-states and countries level. - Abhishek L
+This CoLab stores the data of the latest available year for Population and Emissions (CO2 and Methane) on us-counties, us-states and countries level for use in top nav map filters. - Abhishek L

 [StateFilter Colab](https://colab.research.google.com/drive/1CsIjLujiiBoGJlIHCBvDZit3QSVg07zR?usp=sharing):
 This CoLab stores the historic data of all available years for Population and Emissions on us-counties, us-states and countries level. - Abhishek L